 – During this time I was also involved as Research Assistant in the Horizon Scoping Study Digital expertise, literacy and knowledge funded by the Digital Economy Communities and Culture Network+/EPSRC (University of Sussex, PI Caroline Bassett).
 This project considered questions of digital literacy and, more broadly, questions of digital engagement and the kinds of expertise that are necessary to access/enable engagement (See Scoping study report for the Digital Economy ‘Communities and Culture’ Network+ (CCNetwork+): Literacy, Expertise & Knowledge Scoping Report).

 Born in Germany, I grew up in Greece, where I studied Physics.
 I soon became interested in Sociology and went on to study for a BSc in Social Sciences and Physics at The Open University.
 Exploring my artistic inclinations, I also trained in Multimedia and 3D Animation and passed my BA (Hons) Art & Design with distinction (Middlesex University, with AKTO).
 I then worked as a digital artist and animator for a while, which gave me valuable insight in advertising and the creative industries.
 I moved to Brighton, UK in 2007 to undertake a Masters in Media and Cultural Studies at the University of Sussex, working on a dissertation about Blogging and Women, and remained by the sea for my PhD study on Digital networks, feminism and queer activism, which I submitted in 2011.
 My research is mainly ethnographic, so during the same time I also studied for a PGCert in Social Research Methods.
-After spending some months in San Francisco, while on research secondment, I moved to Lancaster for a year to take up a permanent position in Sociology in September 2014, only to return to Brighton a year later, to take up a position at the University of Brighton, with focus on the new degree in Media and Innovation.
+After spending some months in San Francisco and Santa Cruz, while on research secondment, I moved to Lancaster for a year to take up a permanent position in Sociology in September 2014, only to return to Brighton a year later, to take up a position at the University of Brighton, with focus on the new degree in Media and Innovation.
 I enjoy swimming in the sea and being creative in unexpected ways!

 RESEARCH AWARDS, FELLOWSHIPS & PRIZES